Cold dense quark matter with phenomenological medium effects: a self-consistent formulation of the quark-mass density-dependent model: Summary and Conclusions

 The main purpose of the present work has been to carry out a systematic and exhaustive analysis of the QMDDM in a proper statistical ensemble that allows solving long persistent thermodynamic inconsistencies of the model.
-The reformulated version of the QMDDM is quite interesting because it encodes in a phenomenological way key properties of quark matter such as confinement, asymptotic freedom and chiral symmetry breaking/restoration in a simple analytical EOS making it appealing for reliable and computationally demanding astrophysical applications.
+The reformulated version of the QMDDM is quite interesting because it encodes in a phenomenological way key properties of quark matter such as confinement, asymptotic freedom and chiral symmetry breaking/restoration in a simple analytical EOS that may be useful for astrophysical applications.